Odinaka-123/MAGEN/README.md

 ---

 This documentation provides a comprehensive overview of the MAGEN project and what has been implemented so far.
-If you need even more detail on a specific part (e.g., API contracts, component props, or service logic), let me know!